Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Introduction

 \subsubsection{Combinatorics of maps and their nesting}

 We introduce in detail the $O(n)$ loop model and the notion of nesting graph of a map in Section~\ref{S2}.
-To present informally our findings, let us say that the primary nesting graph $(\Gamma_0,\star)$ of a map $\mathcal{M}$ has vertices which are the connected components of the complement of the loops, and edges for connected components which are adjacent to the same loop.
+To present informally our findings, let us say that the primary nesting graph $(\Gamma_0,\star)$ of a map $\mathcal{M}$ has vertices corresponding to the connected components of the complement of the loops, and edges between vertices which correspond to connected components adjacent to the same loop.
 Each vertex carries a genus (of the connected component it refers to) and may carry marks -- here denoted $\star$ -- remembering to which connected components the marked points or boundaries of $\mathcal{M}$ belong to.
-The nesting graph $(\Gamma,\star)$ is obtained from $\Gamma_0$ by collapsing all genus $0$ univalent vertices which do not carry a mark, and collapsing any maximal sequence of $P$ consecutive edges between bivalent genus $0$ vertices to a single edge remembering $P$ -- which we call an arm of length $P$.
+The nesting graph $(\Gamma,\star)$ is obtained from $\Gamma_0$ by collapsing all genus $0$ univalent vertices which do not carry a mark, and collapsing any maximal sequence of $P$ consecutive edges with at least one of its endpoints being a genus $0$ unmarked vertex to a single edge remembering $P$ -- which we call an arm of length $P$.
+These two steps are repeated until one of them leaves the graph unchanged.
 The collection $\mathbf{P}$ of arm lengths is conventionally not included in the data of $\Gamma$.
-In other words, edges in $\Gamma_0$ refer to loops in $\mathcal{M}$ which separate the marks, and an arm of length $P$ represents $P$ consecutive separating loops disposed along a cylindric part of $\mathcal{M}$.
-A precise definition is provided in \S~\ref{Markm}.
+In other words, every edge in $\Gamma_0$ refer to a loop in $\mathcal{M}$, and an arm of length $P$ in $\Gamma$ represents $P$ consecutive loops disposed along a cylindric part of $\mathcal{M}$ which ``separate'' the marks.
+Precise definitions are provided in \S~\ref{Markm}.